-The exhibition of “Le Navi Antiche di Pisa” is hosted in the rooms and the aisles of the Arsenali Medicei” (the Medici Arsenals) in Pisa.
-It is dived into eight sections.
+The exhibition of “Le Navi Antiche di Pisa” is hosted in the rooms and the aisles of the Arsenali Medicei” (the Medicean Arsenals) in Pisa.
+It is divided into eight sections.

-The first hall of the Museum is focussed on the history of the city of Pisa between archaeology and legend, as well as on its development up until the Etruscan and the the Roman period, and the arrival of the Lombards.
+The first room of the Museum is focused on the history of the city of Pisa between archaeology and legend.
+It deals with its development up until the Etruscan and the Roman periods, then the arrival of the Langobards.